leerichardson/swdft/r/swdft/README.md

 The swdft R-package
 ===================

 The swdft package implements the Sliding Window Discrete Fourier Transform (SWDFT) and provides some statistical and graphical tools for analyzing the output.
+The reference paper is available online at (<https://arxiv.org/abs/1807.07797>).

 Installation
 ------------